Guangdong: a global leader in toy making

 Thriving since the 1980s

-By 2023, Guangdong had more than 5,000 toy manufacturers of considerable size and an estimated workforce of over 1.5 million people.
-The high concentration of manufacturers and workers has resulted in the development of eight major toy manufacturing clusters in Shenzhen, Dongguan, Foshan, Guangzhou, Zhongshan and Zhuhai in the Pearl River Delta, as well as in Shantou and Jieyang in eastern Guangdong.
+In 2023, the export value of China’s traditional toy products (those within the seven major categories under Code 9503 in China’s Harmonised Commodity Description and Coding System; excluding products such as video game consoles) reached US$40.571bn.
+In the first 10 months of 2024, the export value was US$33.417bn.
+In 2024, Guangdong had more than 5,000 sizable toy manufacturers and an estimated workforce of over 1.5 million people.
+The high concentration of manufacturers and workers has led to the formation of nine major toy manufacturing clusters in the Pearl River Delta, including Shenzhen, Dongguan, Foshan, Guangzhou, Zhongshan, Zhuhai, Huizhou, as well as Shantou and Jieyang in eastern Guangdong.
 Together, these clusters boast an annual output value of over RMB100bn.
-A number of famous domestic toy brands have emerged from this environment, including Alpha Group, ShiFeng, XingHui and Qman.
-In recent years, Dongguan and Shantou have further developed into renowned research, development and production bases for local and internationally popular toy products.
+A number of domestic toy brands, such as AULDEY, ShiFeng and Rastar, have emerged and become well-known.

 Leading the world